 "We protect our sources; we will not discuss how we got this information.
 Next question."

-"Superintendent Green, Natalie Rumsfort of the Sun-Times, were the members of the drug gang Albanians?"
+"Superintendent Green, Natalie Rumsfort of the Sentinel, were the members of the drug gang Albanians?"

 "Ms. Rumsfort, it is not a crime to be an Albanian.
-We have many officers on the force that are of Albanian ancestry, and our city has a vibrant Albanian community.
-That said, we have verified that six of the gang arrested are of Albanian extraction."
+We have many officers on the force of Albanian ancestry, and our city has a vibrant Albanian community.
+That said, we have verified that six of the gang arrested are of Albanian ancestry."

 "Sir.
-Isn't it true that this so-called Angel has thwarted multiple attempted assassinations by the Albanian mob members?
+Isn't it true that this so-called Angel has thwarted multiple attempted assassinations by Albanian mob members?
 Isn't it true that she seems to have a vendetta against this group?
 Are you in communication with this Angel?
 Isn't Alan right that you got this tip from the Angel?"

 "Again, Natalie, we do not reveal our sources, so it's fruitless for you to continue to ask.
 Next question.

-The news conference droned on, many of the questions repetitious, a product of the reporter's penchant for asking the same thing over and over, hoping that someone would trip up and reveal the truth.
+The news conference droned on, many of the questions repetitious, a product of the reporter's penchant for asking the same thing repeatedly, hoping that someone would trip up and reveal the truth.
 Natalie thought to herself, This Angel is the whole story.
 I have to find her.

 Chapter 9